Translation – Springfield, Mexico

 [Victoria]: Ninety pesos, that’s less than five dollars.

-[Humberto]: I can’t go tell the company, “Listen, I need to make more,” because they’re going to say, “Haha.
+[Humberto]: I can’t go tell the company, “Listen, I need to make more,” because they’re going to say, “Hahaha.
 There are 40 guys behind you who would do it for free.”
-Because there are 40 guys who would do it for free, and we’ve already seen that, right?
+Because there actually are 40 guys who would do it for free, and we’ve already seen that, right?

 [Victoria]: It doesn’t matter if as they lower rates they lose key parts of the process.
 Those that made the Simpsons’ dubbing so special.